lgensinger/packed-circles/README.md

 ## Environment Variables

-The following values can be set via environment or passed into the class for a given visualization.
+The following values can be set via environment or passed into the class.

 | Name | Type | Description |
 | :-- | :-- | :-- |